 - Motivating and growing people.
 Many of us can be better at recognising that people have different preferences, styles and needs in order to tailor our leadership and communication style.
 Providing more regular coaching and feedback, as well as being better at managing conflict will be welcomed.

-Improvement on five low rated attributes would increase team engagement and amplify organisation-wide performance.
+Improvement of five low rated attributes would increase team engagement and amplify organisation-wide performance.
 On a personal level, it would enhance your leadership effectiveness and reputation.

-ISL offers profiling, workshops, programmes and online dashboards to help Chairs of Boards, CEOs, HR and Team Leaders create high performance organisations with the power of leadership.
-For more information – read about our programmes, or Contact firstname.lastname@example.org .
+ISL offers diagnostics, workshops, and programmes, to develop both individuals and teams to create high-performance organisations through the power of leadership.
+For more information – read about our programmes, our team workshops, or Contact firstname.lastname@example.org.